ComPair/ComPair-tracker-FPGA/src/petalinux/apps/silayer-lib/README.md

 vata, cal, and dac control classes.

 ## To build: (someday... see note right below this)

-scp project onto the zynq, and run `make && make install`
+1) scp this directory onto the zynq, then ssh to the zynq and cd to the directory.

+2) run `aclocal` then `autoconf`

 ## Note on badness
 *Currently this must be built in the vivado SDK!!!*